octplane/octplane.github.io/hugo/content/posts/2022-06-29-Remove-my-setup.md

 I've worked as a full remote since mid-2017 when I joined Datadog.
 Ever since I've slowly upgraded my setup to ease my work from home and I also tried to adapt and find the best ways to communicate and work with remote coworkers.
 In my current team, only 2 teammates are regularly going to the office and the 5 others are mostly remote, even for those who live close to the office.

-Let's have a look at my current setup at Home!
+Let's have a look at my current setup at home!

 _This article contains affiliate links.
 So click with care 💌._